 For what purpose may I use my financial aid refund?

-Your refund check can be used to assist with housing expenses and purchasing supplies needed for school.
-Examples of authorized expenses include: office supplies, computer equipment purchase or rental, software, dependent child care expenses, etc.
+Credit balance funds may be used for any additional educational expenses incurred in pursuit of your degree or certificate.
+These funds can assist with housing expenses, purchasing supplies needed for school, computer equipment purchase or rental, software, or dependent child care expenses, etc.

 How do I begin the financial aid process?

 To begin the financial aid process you will need to first select your academic year and register for classes at least three weeks before your intended start date.
 Once your academic year is in place, you will be prompted to complete the steps in your My Aid Portal.

 How does financial aid work?

 The amount of aid that you are eligible to receive depends on several variables, but the most important are your financial circumstances and the Cost of Attendance at your school.